amuacm/nvim/vimscript.md

 ### installing node dependencies

 install these node dependencies to allow the coc to run properly.

-NOTE: if you are on macOS, replace apt with port.
+*if you are on macOS, replace apt with port.*

 ```
-sudo apt/brew install nodejs
+sudo apt install nodejs
 ```

 ```
-sudo apt/brew install npm
+sudo apt install npm
 ```

 ### building with yarn